 Former NFL tight end Daniel Wilcox scored eight touchdowns over the course of his five-season career with the Baltimore Ravens, which ended in 2008.
 Soon after in 2009, he launched a residential remodeling company called Mr. 83 Degreez Renovations and Designs.

 Along with his wife, he also launched an event planning and design company in 2010.
-In 2015, however, he was hired as a broadcaster for college football games at his alma mater, Appalachian State.
+In 2015, he was hired as a broadcaster for college football games at his alma mater, Appalachian State.
+Today, he is the director of player personnel and recruiting at Georgia State University.
 His net worth is unknown.

 Type of business: Cupcakes and shipping